nvngroup/pitu/README_backup.md

 ```

 > [!NOTE]
 > If a desktop client is active, WA doesn't send push notifications to the device.
-If you would like to receive said notifications -- mark your Baileys client offline using `sock.sendPresenceUpdate('unavailable')`
+If you would like to receive said notifications -- mark your Pitu client offline using `sock.sendPresenceUpdate('unavailable')`

 ## Modifying Chats